esoof/BAZZ-SDK/README.md

 ```

+The 'requestPrepareForMessageTreatment' accepts 1 parameter:

+- **requestDescriptor:** this freeform string is used to describe the request, and is returned with the request result, so you can identify the request and the current stage it was requested, to build the 'state machine' of your message treatment (see in the demo app).

+Return value:

+- **requestId:** the id of the request you asked to send

 The 'requestPrepareForMessageTreatment' method, as well as the other methods starting with 'request...' are async methods - they are queued inside the SDK, and treated asynchronically.
 When the SDK finished handling a request, or when it detects an error, it will return the result to the app using a new callback: